 Other ways to deal with your feelings

-- Set aside some time for you – even it is ten minutes to take some space for yourself.
+- set aside some time for yourself, even if it is just ten minutes

-- Self-talk – change negative thought patterns to help you look at things in a more positive light.
+- self-talk – consciously change negative thought patterns to help you look at things in a more positive light

-- Play sport – sport gives you plenty of chances to yell or curse or feel elated.
+- play sport – sport gives you plenty of chances to get rid of pent up energy

 Where to get help